-A field study assignment requires a minimum of 120 hours.
-Often this requirement is carried out as a regular number of hours each week of the semester, but other scheduling is permitted if the student, supervisor, and field study instructor all agree.
+A field study assignment requires a minimum of 120 hours as well as a class component.
+Often the internship is carried out as a regular number of hours each week of the semester, but other scheduling is permitted if the student, field study supervisor, and field study instructor all agree.
 A student must complete their field study hours during the semester in which they are registered for the field study course.

+A field study must be completed in an information organization under the supervision of an information professional.
 A field study experience cannot be completed in the same unit in which a student is currently or was formerly employed.
 A field study in a different unit within the same organization, however, may be considered as an appropriate field study placement site.
 The course instructor will make the decision regarding the appropriateness of a field study placement.
-The direct supervisor at the field study institution must be professionally qualified and not someone that the student works for now nor has ever worked for before.
+The direct supervisor at the field study institution must be professionally qualified and neither someone that the student works for now nor has ever worked for before.

 Students are responsible for finding a field study site and an information professional willing to provide supervision in the semester before they will be completing the field study course.
-The MLIS Program provides the iSchool Field Study Database to help students identify potential sites where they can complete their field study experience.
+The MLIS program maintains the iSchool Field Study Database to help students identify potential sites where they can complete their field study experience.
 Note that you are not required to obtain your field study placement from this list.